TrueNAS AppsTrueNAS Apps: Tutorials

 TrueNAS 24.10 and newer creates a hidden ix-apps dataset on the apps pool and mounts the hidden directory at /mnt/.ix-apps.
 The ix-apps dataset does not inherit encryption if an encrypted pool is selected as the pool for applications.

-See Understanding App Storage for more information about the ix-apps dataset and other app data storage volumes.
+See Understanding App Storage Volumes for more information about the ix-apps dataset and other app data storage volumes.

 Unsetting the Apps Pool